IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

-From (34), we have
+From (43), we have

-Therefore, iteration (34) is convergent if $\tau$ is taken as a value such that $|1-\frac{\tau\sigma^2}{\sqrt{1+\sigma^4c^2}}|<1$.
+Therefore, iteration (43) is convergent if $\tau$ is taken as a value such that $|1-\frac{\tau\sigma^2}{\sqrt{1+\sigma^4c^2}}|<1$.

-It should be pointed out that the multi-synchrosqueezing transform [43] is a special case of the IF equation-based reassignment method.
-Indeed, when we consider the IF equation (27), and take the value of $\tau$ as -1, then the form of iteration (30) becomes
+It should be pointed out that the multi-synchrosqueezing transform [44] is a specific case of the IF equation-based reassignment method.
+Indeed, when we consider the IF equation (32) and take the value of $\tau$ in (37) as -1, then iteration (37) can be written as

-which corresponds to the multiple SST operation in [43].
+which corresponds to the multiple SST operation in [44].
+Beyond this specific case, we can consider selecting another value of $\tau$ in (37) to further improve the convergence.